WORKSHOP 3: EVERYONE IS DIFFERENT

 - Students Discuss Differences: Students talk with friends to understand they may feel differently than their friends about situations and that’s OK.

-The Drama Cue Cards guide students through the Process of: #1 The Situation; #2 The Response; #3 Asking Why; #4 BECAUSE; #5 I Understand.
+The Drama Cue Cards guide students through the Process of: #1 The Situation, #2 The Act, #3 WHAT are you feeling?, and #4 WHY (a BECAUSE sentence).

 - Discuss Responses to Role-Playing Activity